Nick-ThP/portfolio/README.md

 https://www.codecademy.com/learn/paths/front-end-engineer-career-path

-It is *intended* to be made without frameworks utilizing only vanilla coding.
+It is *intended* to be made without frameworks/libraries utilizing only vanilla coding.

 This README is also part of learning and was made in order to follow best practices in relation to Git and GitHub.